CoMaps

 CoMaps is a community-driven, free and open-source, offline navigation app that uses map data from OpenStreetMap (OSM).
 The app is designed to function without internet connectivity by downloading maps for offline use.
 CoMaps emphasizes privacy, transparency, and community collaboration, aiming to provide a navigation solution that is not only easy to use, but also respects user data and fosters open participation.

 Features

 Privacy

 CoMaps prioritizes user privacy by not collecting personal data or tracking user locations.

 Offline maps

 CoMaps functions entirely offline through downloading of maps in advance.
 Once maps are downloaded, navigation, search, and route planning do not require an internet connection.
 The app offers offline maps of the world, including cycling routes, hiking trails, walking paths, contour lines, elevation profiles, peaks, and slopes.

 Low battery consumption

 The app is designed to optimize battery usage during navigation.

 Navigation

 CoMaps provides navigation for various activities, including hiking, biking, driving, and public transport.
 It supports turn-by-turn navigation with voice guidance and includes search for information on the map and functionality for saving bookmarks.

 Styles and layers

-CoMaps provides two map styles and a Subway layer, which displays metro or suburban railway lines in cities like Berlin or Frankfurt.
+CoMaps provides two map styles – a default one as well as an outdoor-focused one – along with a subway overlay, which displays metro or suburban railway lines in cities like Berlin or Frankfurt.